11 BEST AND UNIQUE CAFES IN COPENHAGEN

 Pro tip: make sure to bring cash or have mobile pay.

 Christiania has a bit of a reputation in terms of safety.
 I visit this area all the time and I’ve never had a bad experience.
-Just travel around with good international travel insurance and you will be completely fine.

-You find this café in the heart of Christiania at Fabriksområdet 134, 1440 KBH
+You find this café in the heart of Christiania at Fabriksområdet 134, 1440 KBH.

 This kind of artsy café in the center of the city is a beautiful hotspot – that is also a bit pricy.
 Atelier September is however completely worth the money.